 - DMPs allow you to divide users into segments by stitching together bits and pieces of second- and third-party data from cookies and other behavioral data.
 These segments can then quickly be put to use when personalizing media and dynamic advertising.

 - DMPs only store anonymous, third-party data with limited segmentation, so they’re heavily outperformed when dealing with more precise identity matching.
-This creates a unified customer view, but multi-department sharing is completely out of the question.
+This creates a unified customer data view, but multi-department sharing is completely out of the question.

 - Data from DMPs is short-lived, based on the 90-day lifespan of a cookie.
 And that’s besides the fact that cookies are even less effective due to GDPR legislation.